dduranortega/dduranortega/README.md

 **`Master of Business Strategy & Analytics`**

-I'm passionate about.
-Senior Data, Strategy and Analytics specialist, with experience in startups.
-Solid foundation in ad hoc analysis, storytelling, proficient in English, Spanish as well as Python, SQL, R, and advanced Microsoft Office tools (Excel, Word, PowerPoint) as well with data visualization such as Tableau, PowerBI, and Salesforce.
+I'm passionate about storytelling with data, strategy games and sports analytics.
+These passions reflect professionaly.
+I have a solid foundation in ad hoc analysis, slide deck storytelling, proficient in English & Spanish as well as Python, SQL, R, and advanced Microsoft Office tools (Excel, Word, PowerPoint).
+I'm also skileld with data visualization tools such as Tableau, PowerBI, and Salesforce.
 Committed to constant learning and professional growth, with strong leadership mentality, I am eager to contribute my expertise to organizations committed to making a positive impact and driving sustainable change.